patrickbwarren/transam-triton/EMULATOR.md

 A and M registers, this tests all 8 bits in parallel, and if the result of the final comparison is non-zero then at least one of these bits failed (in the 8080, the truth of a comparison test is represented by '0' for true and '1' for false).
-Again, there is a presumed inefficiency in making this test after every write cycle since since it seems only strictly necessary to test after the first write cycle, but again presumably this was done to save space in the code.

 The test for whether the programming step is complete is performed by reading the upper 4 bits from port C into the accumulator at `0F39`,